 The graceful curve of Algoa Bay provides an ideal setting for the Port of Port Elizabeth while there are also good harbour facilities at East London.
 The province is serviced by three airports situated at Port Elizabeth, East London and Umtata.

 The architecture of many of the cities and towns reflects the rich heritage of the people.
 Port Elizabeth is a large city in the South of South Africa.
 The city is also called the Nelson Mandela Metropolis because it is located on the Nelson Manela Bay.
 In Port Elizabeth live almost 740,000 inhabitants.
 This makes Port Elizabeth the fifth largest city in the South African country.
-When traveling to South Africa, you should also plan a stay to take in the many attractions in Port Elizabeth.
+When travelling to South Africa, you should also plan a stay to take in the many attractions in Port Elizabeth.
 The best view of Port Elizabeth and the Nelson Mandela metropolis you have from 1929 built Campanile, a 53 meter high tower.

 In a former synagogue, the museum is dedicated to the memory of the Jewish pioneers.
 It tells the story of the Jews in South Africa.
 Port Elizabeth has an oceanarium with a museum.
 Here you can get comprehensive information about the marine world.
 Many shopping opportunities lure travel.